vatichild/GudaPlates/README.md

 - Hunter debuffs (Serpent Sting, etc.)
 - And many more...

+## Credits

+Inspired by ShaguPlates and other classic nameplate addons.

 ## License

 MIT License - Feel free to modify and distribute.